I’m sure there are worse things in the world than a bug bite on the ball of your foot but I can’t think of any at the moment.

 There.
 All your life problems are solved.
 You’re welcome, Earth.

-Anonymous asked: How can I be more 'aggressive' (I guess that's the right word) at work?
+Anonymous said: How can I be more 'aggressive' (I guess that's the right word) at work?
 I always feel like I'm going to come off as annoying.
 I don't want to be a thorn in anyone's side but I also don't want to be passed over because I come off as an underachiever.
 Help!
 (But only if you want to.
 You don't have to.
 I mean, I don't want to get on your nerves....)

 Actually, I don’t know that aggressive is the right word.
 Instead, try to be more assertive.
 Don’t badger people for things to do, but do offer to help them out.
 If there’s a task that needs to be done, offer to take charge and do it, even if it’s not part of your job description.
 Be willing to learn new things.
 Basically, make yourself a quietly indispensable part of the team.

-Anonymous asked: What is the best response for that awkward moment when someone knocks on the bathroom stall/room that you are using?
+Anonymous said: What is the best response for that awkward moment when someone knocks on the bathroom stall/room that you are using?
 I usually say "occupied," but then I feel like I'm the bathroom on an airplane...

 There are several options you could go with:

 "Hold on a sec."

 "Kindly fuck off."

 "This may take a while, I’m dropping the kids off at the pool."

 "I seem to be giving birth - call TLC, they need to film this for I Didn’t Know I Was Pregnant!"
 (Try to save this one for when you happen to be wearing a prom dress.)